Driolar/SoccerTheory-Pharo/doc/Using SoTheReplay - The Soccer Theory Player.md

 The play field has a fixed size of 1110 x 720 pixel without the border.

 ## Loading a frame sequence
-The button "Open..." opens a modal window to select a *SoccerML* file with extension .socxml for loading without validation.
+The *open button* opens a modal window to select a [SoccerML](https://github.com/Driolar/SoccerTheory-Pharo/blob/master/doc/SoccerML%20-%20A%20XML%20Markup%20Language.md) file with extension .socxml for loading without validation.
 You previously may have downloaded some [SoccerML frame sequence examples](https://github.com/Driolar/SoccerTheory-Pharo/tree/master/socxml/frame_sequence).
 After loading, the first frame is rendered and the file name and the total number of frames is indicated on the status bar.

+### Saving a frame
+The *save button* opens a modal window to export the current displayed frame into a SoccerML file.

 ## Replaying a sequence of frames
 You can *start* replaying the sequence by clicking at the play button <img width="19" height="18" alt="Bild_2025-07-30_152441958" src="https://github.com/user-attachments/assets/907120db-cec2-485b-ba42-9db17b81041c" />.